 Begin your application

-So if you’re interested in really looking after your little piece of the world please submit your application.
+So if you’re interested in really looking after your little piece of the world please begin your application.
 Your local area would love to have you as part of their community team and we’d love to help you keep your area safe.

 You can apply to become a Community Special in the following areas: